Ps2Fino/Updater/README.md

 - A method for ensuring all dependencies are accounted for.
 This might take the form of simply maintaing the script to account for all dependencies that future projects need.
 This would get a little cumbersome though, so best to look for an alternative solution

+## TODO
+- Modify the template engine to actually load the keys etc. from a config file already placed in the target directory.
+Then the project chooser can choose a directory containing a config file, and build from there.
+It will create a project if a CMakeLists.txt file is not found, and will update a project if one is found